-NOTE: Please note that as a result of the success of the PhD program, we are currently beyond capacity and will not accept students for the coming academic year (2020/21).
+Please note that the PhD program is not accepting new applicants for the coming academic year (2021/22).
 The Master’s program is open and welcomes applications from all qualified applicants.

 As a rule, DGA requires a GPA of at least 3.8 for PhD applicants and a GPA of over 3.00 for Master’s students.
 International students are required to show a strong command of the English language appropriate for graduate study.